HariomJangra/project-lumen/README.md

 ## 📄 License

-This project is available for educational and research purposes.
+This project is open source and licensed under the MIT License.
+See the LICENSE file for details.

 ---